InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: InternVLA-A1: Unified Understanding-Generation-Action Framework

 \textbf{Model configurations and parameters.} We instantiate our model with two scales: InternVLA-A1 (2B) and InternVLA-A1 (3B).
 Both are built upon MLLM backbones and expanded into a unified system via the Mixture-of-Transformers (MoT) architecture.
 Specifically, InternVLA-A1 (2B) utilizes InternVL3-1B as the understanding expert.
 Its generative and action experts are derived from the transformer blocks of Qwen2.5—the underlying LLM of InternVL3.
 InternVLA-A1 (3B) employs Qwen3-VL-2B as the foundation, with its generative and action experts derived from the Qwen3 transformer blocks.
 Detailed configurations and parameters are provided in Table~\ref{tab:model_parameters}.

-Regarding inference efficiency, both InternVLA-A1 (2B) and InternVLA-A1 (3B) run at approximately 13 Hz with \texttt{torch.compile}.
+Regarding inference efficiency, both InternVLA-A1 (2B) and InternVLA-A1 (3B) run at approximately 13 Hz with \texttt{torch.compile} on one RTX 4090 GPU.
 Notably, InternVLA-A1 (2B) does not exhibit lower latency than InternVLA-A1 (3B) despite having fewer total parameters.
-This is because the InternVL3 backbone in InternVLA-A1 (2B) requires a higher input resolution ($448 \times 448$) compared to the $224 \times 224$ input used by the Qwen3-VL backbone in InternVLA-A1 (3B).
+This is because the InternVL3 backbone in InternVLA-A1 (2B) requires a higher input resolution $448 \times 448$ compared to the $224 \times 224$ input used by the Qwen3-VL backbone in InternVLA-A1 (3B).
 Consequently, the computational cost of processing longer visual token sequences in InternVLA-A1 (2B) offsets its parameter advantage, leading to comparable overall speeds.

-\textbf{Training Hyperparameters.} We train InternVLA-A1 in two stages: a large-scale pre-training stage on heterogeneous robotic datasets, followed by a task-specific post-training stage.
+\textbf{Training Protocol and Hyperparameters.} We train InternVLA-A1 in two stages: a large-scale pre-training stage on heterogeneous datasets, followed by a task-specific post-training stage.
 During pre-training, we optimize the model using AdamW with a constant learning rate schedule for 700K steps.
 For post-training, we adopt a lower learning rate with a warmup and decay schedule to stabilize adaptation to downstream tasks.
-All experiments are conducted using bfloat16 precision.
-The hyperparameter $\lambda$, which balances the two loss components, is set to 0.01.
+Detailed hyperparameter settings for pre-training and post-training are provided \Cref{tab:training_hyperparameters}.
+In addition, the hyperparameter $\lambda$, which balances the two loss components, is set to 0.01.
 The interval $m$ between the historical frame and the current frame, as well as between the future frame and the current frame, is set to 15.

-\textbf{Load-balanced Parallel Training.} InternVLA-A1 is trained on a mixture of heterogeneous robot datasets.
-At this scale, naively instantiating the full dataset mixture on every worker can trigger out-of-memory failures and exacerbate I/O contention.
+\textbf{Load-balanced Parallel Training.} InternVLA-A1 is trained on a mixture of heterogeneous datasets over 692 frames.
+At this scale, naively instantiating the complete datasets on every worker like LeRobot codebase~\citep{cadene2024lerobot} can trigger out-of-memory issues and exacerbate I/O contention.
 We therefore adopt Load-balanced Parallel Training (LPT), a distributed data-loading strategy that assigns datasets to workers to achieve both scalability and statistically well-behaved sampling.

 Let $\{D_i\}_{i=1}^n$ denote the set of training datasets,and let $s_i$ be a lightweight proxy of the size of $D_i$ (e.g., the number of frames).
 LPT computes an assignment $\pi:\{1, \dots, n\}\rightarrow\{1, \dots, K\}$ that maps each dataset to one of $K$ workers, subject to two desiderata: coverage (each worker receives at least one dataset) and balance (the total assigned size per worker is approximately uniform).
 In practice, we employ a simple greedy load-balancing rule that iteratively assigns the next dataset to the currently least-loaded worker: